 How to Find the Right Agency Clients and Avoid the Wrong Ones

-How do you find your ideal clients that are a good fit for your agency?
+How do you find the right agency clients that are ideal and a good fit for your agency?
 How do you avoid taking on clients who aren’t a good fit?
 Often times we take on the wrong clients because we’re too eager for the work or because we didn’t screen them thoroughly enough.
 Learn how to avoid these mistakes and the questions you need to ask before you even begin working with a new client.

 In today’s episode, we’ll cover:

 - How do you keep your agency the right size for you?